gustaveWPM/OC-Booki/README.md

 ---

-<p align="center"><em>This GitHub repository is not part of the OPENCLASSROOMS website or OPENCLASSROOMS SAS.
-Additionally, this site is NOT endorsed by OPENCLASSROOMS in any way.<br>OPENCLASSROOMS is a trademark of OPENCLASSROOMS, SAS.</em></p>
+<p align="center"><em>This GitHub repository is not part of the OPENCLASSROOMS website or OPENCLASSROOMS SAS.<br>Additionally, this GitHub repository is NOT endorsed by OPENCLASSROOMS in any way.<br>OPENCLASSROOMS is a trademark of OPENCLASSROOMS, SAS.</em></p>